Embedded-BDI/embedded-bdi/Usage.md

 ## Build agent

-To create the agent executable, run `make all` to run the agent code translation and build the reasoning cycle.
+To create the agent executable, run `make all` to perform the AgentSpeak code translation and build the agent executable.
 The executable will be available at `build/agent.out`.

 ## Advanced

 Since the agent aims to be run in embedded platforms, resource usage must be limited.
-As a result, the size of the Event Base, Intention Base and stack of Plans per Intention can be defined in the `translate.sh` file.
+As a result, the size of the Event Base, Intention Base and stack of Plans per Intention must be defined in the `bases_size.mk` file.

 ```
 EVENT_BASE_SIZE=6